 It is normal for the patient to feel tired after their surgery, and they should rest when they need to.
 Generally speaking, they could return to a desk job within just days, but if their job requires heavy lifting, they might be off work for months.

 The patient can eat a normal diet as soon as they’re able.
-Fiber supplements and gentle laxatives can help with any post-op issues.
 The doctor may recommend a physical therapist to help the patient retain range of motion and strength in their repaired shoulder.

 It is important that the patient go to all of their follow-up appointments.
 Most patients take multiple months to fully recover from shoulder arthroscopy.
 However, it all depends on the unique case, as every situation and individual is different.